fourquestionsllc/machine_learning_knowledge/temp.md

 #### **Isolation of Pre-Deployment Runs:**

-- **Separate Spaces for Pre-Deployment Testing**: Use dedicated **Dev spaces** for pre-deployment inference, ensuring they don’t interfere with production metrics.
+- **Separate Spaces for Pre-Deployment Testing**: Use dedicated **Non-Prod spaces** for pre-deployment inference, ensuring they don’t interfere with production metrics.
 - **Tagging & Metadata Management**: Clearly tag inference runs with `"pre-deployment"` vs. `"production"` labels to facilitate filtering.
 - **Data Segregation in Arize**: Configure separate ingestion pipelines for pre-deployment vs. production runs, ensuring that test runs do not skew actual performance tracking.